aitanas/currency-exchanger/README.md

 ## Setup/Installation Requirements

-### This project may be viewed online via the corresponding [**GitHub pages site**](https://aitanas.github.io/currency-exchanger).

-Alternatively, you may clone this project to your local machine.
+To view this application, it must be cloned to your personal machine.
+**You will need:**
+* A code editor, such as VS Code
+* Git.
+Installation instructions vary depending on your OS, so please check [this page on installing Git](https://github.com/git-guides/install-git)
+* An API key (see below)

 ### You will need an **API Key** from [ExchangeRate-API](https://www.exchangerate-api.com/).
 Instructions to get your personal key are as follows:
 1. Navigate to the main ExchangeRate-API page by clicking the link above or by copy and pasting `https://www.exchangerate-api.com/` in your browser's address bar.
 2. Enter your e-mail address and click **"Get Free Key!"**. *Make sure to keep this private!*
+3. Finish creating your account.
+Your key should now be ready to use.

 ### Then, go ahead and clone this repository by pasting the following command into your terminal:
 ```
 git clone https://github.com/aitanas/currency-exchanger.git
 ```
-Directions after cloning are as follows:
+**Directions after cloning are as follows:**
 1. Open the **currecy-exchanger** directory.
 2. Within the root directory, create a file named **.env**.
 This is where your personal API key will be stored.
 Type the following into your .env file, making sure to replace {YOUR-KEY-HERE} with the key from ExchangeRate-API: